 The beautiful gardens and seclusion of Bungunyah will continue to be a draw card for guests as it has done over past years and guarantees to provide delightful and affordable accommodation for businesses, couples and families.
 Please contact us for further information or go to our booking page.

 Bungunyah: An historical property, circa 1880

 Bungunyah Apartments are located on a historical property of 2 acres.
-The original homestead is located at the rear of the property, though privately owned it is an integral part of Croydon and Bungunyah’s history.
+The original homestead is located at the rear of the property, is an integral part of Croydon and Bungunyah’s history.

 The homestead of ‘Bungunyah’ was initially used as a horse stud, and has a history of three owners including the current owners, who restored the homestead to its former splendour in 1980.
 Bungunyah (‘Lost Shelter’) was named by the first colonial settlers in honour of the local indigenous people.